Getting Ahead with Open Access Panel & Reception In-Person

 Two decades after open access came into existence, there's been steady progress in the amount of scholarly content that's published immediately open access (OA).
-Yet OA still represents only 20% of the total corpus of scholarly literature.
+Yet OA still represents less than 20% of the total corpus of scholarly literature.
 The University of California and several other academic institutions in the U.S. and overseas have decided that our collective actions are what will push the rest of scholarship to transition to OA.

 A reception will follow, so come and connect with fellow faculty, staff, and early career researchers!
 This event is open to all.

 4:30 - 5:30 pm Discussion with panelists

 The presentations and discussion will be livestreamed and recorded: Livestream and recording link.